smart-social-contracts/kybra-simple-vault/README.md

 $ dfx deploy

 # Get an overview of the state of the vault.
-$ dfx canister call vault get_stats
+$ dfx canister call vault status

 # Update the transaction history of the vault.
 $ dfx canister call vault update_transaction_history